Multi-Tenant eCommerce

 What is a multi tenant ecommerce platform?

 A multi tenant ecommerce platform runs multiple independent storefronts from a single codebase and shared infrastructure.
 Each tenant gets its own catalog, pricing, checkout, and admin access while the operator manages updates, hosting, and scaling centrally.
-This model cuts per-store costs dramatically compared to running separate instances for every brand or client.
+Spree Commerce ships multi-tenant as an Enterprise Edition module with data scoping, domain mapping, per-tenant theming, and isolated admin access, so operators run hundreds of branded storefronts from one deployment.

 How does multi tenant ecommerce differ from multi-store?